 - Cheerleading Sneakers

 Please do not assume that we will use the same sneaker as the previous year, styles change every season.
 There will be purchasing nights scheduled by-squad in May/June for these items.
-If you order on the specified dates you will receive a discount that is given to the Franklin Chargers.
+If you order on the specified dates you will receive a discount that is given to the Franklin Panthers.
 If you opt to order after these dates, you will be paying full price and run the risk that your child will not have the required apparel in time for the first game.
 Other items will be available that are optional such as shorts, sweatshirts, bags etc.

 There are a total of 9 regular season games – both home and away games.
 Games are typically held on Sundays beginning the first week in September (note: an occasional Saturday game may occur).
 Game times vary from week to week.
 Players typically need to arrive 1 hour prior to the start of the game to begin warm-ups.
 Home games are typically held at Franklin High School or Beaver Field.
 Games are held every weekend beginning in September.